-2. Pick Full, but not Bulky Culottes
+2. Nothing Bulky with Culottes

 Soft folds or pleats in the legs are a lovely detail, but watch out when they creep north to your waist.
-Too much detail or bulky material at the waist adds pounds, which is exactly what you don’t want if you are already battling a midlife middle.
+Too much detail or bulky material at the waist adds pounds, which is precisely what you don’t want if you are already battling a midlife middle.
 Heavily pleated culottes will make you look heavier than you are.
 These black culottes are very slimming because they have a flat front, no pleats or vertical zipper up the middle.

-If you are petite, try going with a slimmer culotte and make sure your culotte pant legs are not so long they drowns your legs.
+If you are petite, try going with a slimmer culotte and make sure your culotte pant legs are not so long they drown your legs.
 Sometimes you can find Petites culottes specially tailored to flatter smaller, more compact bodies.

-3. Pay attention to what Top you wear with Culottes
+3. Pay Attention to Your Top

 It can be hard to know what type of top to pair with such statement-making pants.
 The first rule to remember is that the top you choose needs to have less volume than the culottes.
-This is the only way to avoid looking like you have no waist and you’re drowning in fabric.
+This is the only way to avoid looking like you have no waist, and you’re drowning in fabric.

 To make culottes look more sophisticated pair them with a slim, refined top, like a silky blouse.
 For sporty types, a structured, button-up style shirt provides a beautiful contrast of hard and soft lines between the top and bottom half of your look.
-Your choice.